Book I: Chapter 27

-When his servant hesitated, Ma’bus chuckled, “Don’t worry, Iffat, YOU will be exiting again.”
+When his servant hesitated, Gates chuckled, “Don’t worry, Iffat, YOU will be exiting again.”

 Still frightened, Iffat cautiously pushed Alan’s bed forward.

-“One of my Life Lab rooms.”
-Ma’bus proudly stated.
-“It’s where I ply the task given to me by my father.”
+“It’s where Tony and I ply the task given to me by my father.”
+Gates added.

 “Which is?”
 Alan could not resist.

 “Why, that of attempting to unlock the mysteries of Life, The Universe, and Everything.”
-Ma’bus replied in a deadpan tone.
+Gates replied in a deadpan tone.

-I looked around.
+In my vision I looked past the lap dog Fauci and into the rest of the room.
 Against the rear wall I noted a steel cage – understanding at once that anyone who found himself in that cell would be facing a grim future indeed.
 For in the center of the room were three cold-looking, metal tables; beside each was a little push cart, filled with a plethora of cutting tools – flaying knives, bone saws, and hooks – as well as situational instruments like forceps, clamps and vices.
 Wash stands too stood at the head of each work area.
 And each table had raised edges on all but one side.

-Seeing Alan also looking around, Ma’bus smiled, “Ah, you’re noticed my work stations.
+Seeing Alan also looking around, Gates also smiled, “Ah, you’re noticed our work stations.
 You’re probably wondering why the sides are mismatched?
-It’s simple really — whenever I have one of my subjects exposed on the cutting board, with their blood flowing freely – and it always does – well, I just can’t stand to lose even a drop.
-But with my tables crafted in this manner, I can ensure that my participant’s life-force will flow down the slope of the table, to run off into tiny troughs waiting below to collect that precious liquid.
+It’s simple really — whenever Dr. Fauci has one of my subjects exposed on the cutting board, with their blood flowing freely – and it always does – well, I just can’t stand for him to lose even a drop.
+But with our tables crafted in this manner, we can ensure that Dr. Fauci’s participant will have their life-force flow down the slope of the table, to run off into tiny troughs waiting below to collect that precious liquid.
 Clever, huh?”

 Alan’s knees buckled, “Why are you showing me all this?
 It doesn’t matter what you do to me.
 I’ll never help you.”

-Ma’bus overlooked that, “Prior to our tour, you asked how I planned to influence you.”
+Gates overlooked that, “Prior to our tour, you asked how I planned to influence you.”
 And striding casually around the room, he explained, “Surely you were around during the so-called Dark Ages, right?
 Alas, how I miss those days.
 Yet, I digress.
 You will make a great candidate for Nail Removal.
-Perhaps I’ll pull off a few of your toes too.
-Of course, you can be sure that I won’t overlook my favorite method of all – Flaying.”
+Perhaps I’ll instruct Tony to pull off a few of your toes too.
+Of course, you can be sure that we won’t overlook my favorite method of all – Flaying – even I get in on the fun for that!”
 And he demonstrated his delicate technique in the air with one of his knives.